-With Shopify, you will be able to set up and run a professional digital store, even if this is your first web design experience.
+With Shopify, I discovered the ease of setting up and managing a professional digital store, even without prior web design experience.

-The platform includes a broad range of advanced eCommerce features, a blogging platform, flexible settings, a collection of responsive designs as well as extensive customization, promotion and marketing tools.
+The platform boasts an extensive array of advanced eCommerce features, an integrated blogging platform, customizable settings, a diverse collection of responsive designs and a range of customization, promotion and marketing tools.

 What Is Shopify?